 The Walgreens case

-Walgreens, an American pharmacy brand, was among the first to launch one public facial recognition advertising campaign through its "Smart coolers".
-A series of beverage refrigerators and display dispensers, equipped with face scanners.
-Beginning in 2019, these gizmos began collecting data on the age and gender of shoppers, and began targeting different ads to different people.
+Walgreens, an American pharmacy brand, was among the first to launch one public facial recognition advertising campaign through its “Smart coolers”.
+A series of beverage refrigerators and dispensers equipped with displays, equipped with facial scanners.
+Starting in 2019, these things started collecting data on shoppers' age and gender, and started targeting different ads to different people.

-For example, if the face scanner recognized that the buyer was a teenage woman, the screen on the Smart Cooler would show an ad specifically targeted to her.
-And that's not all: there was also iris tracking technology to collect data on which items were viewed most frequently.
+For example, if the facial scanner recognized that the shopper was a teenage female, the screen on the Smart Cooler displayed an ad specifically targeted to her.
+And that's not all: there was also iris tracking technology to collect data on which articles were looked at most frequently.

 Triumph!
 No. I was joking.
 That is, triumph, yes, but also uproar.
 Walgreens he found himself in a storm of public reaction and lawsuits.